Bailey Chase

-Bailey Chase Luetgert (born May 1, 1972) is an American stage and television actor.
+Bailey Chase Luetgert (born January 15, 1972) is an American stage and television actor.

 Chase is known for his role as Cory Snyder in Walk.
 Ride.
-Rodeo., as Butch Ada in the television series Saving Grace, as Graham Miller in Buffy the Vampire Slayer, as Christopher "Chris" Robert Hughes (from 2003–05) in As the World Turns, as Beckett 'Becks' Scott in Ugly Betty, as Sean Everett in Damages, and as Deputy Branch Connally in A&E's crime thriller, Longmire.
+Rodeo., as Butch Ada in the television series Saving Grace, as Graham Miller in Buffy the Vampire Slayer, as Christopher "Chris" Robert Hughes (from 2003–05) in As the World Turns, as Beckett 'Becks' Scott in Ugly Betty, as Sean Everett in Damages, and as Deputy Branch Connally in the A&E/Netflix crime thriller, Longmire.
 He starred in Summoned, Tao of Surfing, Sex, Death, & Bowling, and No Beast So Fierce.

 Early life and education

 Chase was born in Chicago, Illinois.
 He spent time growing up between Barrington, Illinois and Naples, Florida, and went to the Bolles School in Jacksonville.
 He attended Duke University on a full football athletic scholarship, playing linebacker.
 He graduated in 1995 with a degree in psychology.

-Taking up acting as a career, he trained at the London Academy of Music and Dramatic Art, then moved to Los Angeles to work with the improv group, The Groundlings.
+Taking up acting as a career, he trained at the London Academy of Music and Dramatic Art.
+He moved to Los Angeles to work with the improv group, The Groundlings.